humanmade/authorship/README.md

 The capability required to change the attribution of a post matches that which is required by WordPress core to change the post author.
 This means a user needs the `edit_others_post` capability for the post type.
 The result is no change in behaviour from WordPress core with regard to being able to attribute a post to another user.

 * Administrators and Editors can change the attributed authors of a post
-* Authors and Contributors cannot change the attributed authors, and instead see a read-only list when editing a post
+* Authors and Contributors cannot change the attributed authors and see a read-only list when editing a post

 Authorship allows the attribution to be changed for any post type that has post type support for `author`, which by default is Posts and Pages.